simplecontainer/smr/README.md

 ```

 Agent will generate certificates under `$HOME/.ssh/simplecontainer`.
 These are important and used by the client to communicate
 with the simplecontainer agent in a secured manner.
+These certificates are only valid for the root user and this certificate bundle
+is only usable from the localhost to be more secured.

 This bundle is needed by the client to connect to the Simplecontainer API.

+Adding new certificates can be done via CLI for users to connect from external domains.
 ```bash
 cat $HOME/.ssh/simplecontainer/client.pem
 -----BEGIN PRIVATE KEY-----